 2. Guide me

-If you feel the default option isn’t right for you, your scheme may offer a shortlist of other funds for you to choose from.
+If you feel your default option isn't right for you, your employer may offer a shortlist of alternative funds to choose from.

 Smiling female looking at computer screen